espidev/map-data/guide.md

 ## Plotting a PLA
 (aka component)
-You have to type this in manually; in the future I might do a builder for this Json format:
+You can either type this in manually, or use the PLA builder.
+Json format:
 ```
 {